wokwi/wokwi-docs/docs/guides/serial-monitor.md

 | cr    | "\r"       | 13          | Carriage return                            |
 | crlf  | "\r\n"     | 10 13       | Carraige return + linefeed                 |
 | none  | ""         |             | Don't append any characters to input lines |

+### Convert EOL

+The `convertEol` property only applies to the "terminal" display mode.
+When set to `true`, the simulator will convert all line feed characters ("\n") to carriage return + line feed ("\r\n") before sending them to the terminal.
+This is useful when your code does not print a carriage return character after each line, and the serial terminal displays the output in a staggered way.